 This happy face, that’s the goal, right?!
-This page will help you find good books to check out when your child is ready to begin to read herself.
+This page will help you find good books to check out when your child is a very beginning reader and ready to begin to read by herself.
 An early reader book looks like this on the inside:

 The dog ran.